 EMPIR AEROMET Progress Meeting

-The 9-Month Meeting of the EMPIR AEROMET Joint Research Project will be hosted by INRIM from February 15 to February 16, 2018.
+The 9-Month Meeting of the EMPIR AEROMET Joint Research Project will be held at INRIM from February 15 to February 16, 2018.

 Aerosol metrology for atmospheric science and air quality (Short Name: AEROMET, Project Number: 16ENV07)

 Improved measurements will support the enforcement and introduction of air pollution regulation to protect European citizens